Senior Product Designer

-I'm a Principal Product Designer specializing in design systems — building token architectures, component libraries, and the infrastructure that lets design and engineering move as one.
-Currently on the Fluent Design System team at Microsoft, leading Fluent Flex Tokens across M365.
+I'm a Senior Product Designer who builds design systems — token architectures, component libraries, and the infrastructure that lets design and engineering move as one.
+I own Fluent Flex Tokens at Microsoft, built from first principles to work for both designers and the AI tools now building alongside them.

 I grow systems, from the people in them to the people they reach.